jhworking/leetcode-solutions/easy/111_minimum_depth_of_binary_tree/README.md

-# Minimum Depth of Binary Treee
+# Minimum Depth of Binary Tree

 **Problem:**
 Given a binary tree, find its minimum depth.